julidr/julidr/README.md

 [Kuro-bot](https://github.com/julidr/kuro-bot) a Discord bot that offers basic information about [Shōjo☆Kageki Revue Starlight Re Live](https://www.en.revuestarlight-relive.com/) gatcha game.
 Like the stage girls birthday and events reminders.

-On more serious issues, I am currently working as a developer for [PayU Latam](https://colombia.payu.com/en/home/).
+On more serious issues, I am currently working as a developer for [Nu Colombia](https://nu.com.co/).

 ## 📫 How to reach me: ##